 Step Six: Attach the Buttons

-With the help of a button kit, cover the buttons in headboard fabric.
+Cover the buttons in headboard fabric with a button kit.
 Use the circle in the template to transfer its shape to a fabric piece.
-Put the piece of fabric you will be using on top of the mold that comes with the kit, and then put your button shell on the cloth so that it is exactly above the mold.
+Place the piece of fabric you will be using on top of the mold that comes with the kit, and then place your button shell on the cloth so it is exactly above the mold.

 Reduce the pressure on the shell, then reattach the button.
 Remove the mold after securing the button back onto the casing with the pusher included in the kit.
 Continue doing so until you obtain the required quantity of buttons.